The Singles: 1969–1973: Critical reception

-Richard Carpenter can look forward to a very bright and happy holiday season because this package is sure to delight everyone who has ever loved music.
+Cashbox described the album as a combination for Karen and Richard Carpenter, noting their influence on pop music history and predicting strong holiday season sales for the collection.

 In the British magazine Music Scene, Richard Green wrote, "In terms of recording success it's almost impossible to fault the chippies and though they may not be your cup of tea, an awful lot of people seem to have a taste for the beverage.
 The fact that nine of the twelve tracks were million sellers must prove something."

 AllMusic rated the album four stars, commenting that "there's a certain inherent sadness listening to this concise 12-song collection of the Carpenters' early hits, especially as it opens with "We've Only Just Begun," with its hopeful, dreamy lyrics - for it was never supposed to be definitive, just the first of at least two such collections.
 Listening to this material, it's easy to accuse the Carpenters of being hopelessly retro even in their own time.
 But the lush melodies brought out in Richard Carpenter's arrangements and Karen's singing are justification in themselves."